Indiana Jones and the Temple of Doom (1985 video game)

-Indiana Jones and The Temple of Doom is an action video game developed and published by Atari Games and released in arcades in 1985.
+Indiana Jones and the Temple of Doom is an action game developed by Atari Games and released in arcades in 1985.
 It is based on the 1984 film of the same name, the second film in the Indiana Jones franchise.
 It is the first Atari System 1 arcade game to include digitized speech, including voice clips of Harrison Ford as Indiana Jones and Amrish Puri as Mola Ram, as well as John Williams's music from the film.

 Gameplay

 The player assumes the role of Indiana Jones as he infiltrates the lair of the evil Thuggee cult, armed with his trademark whip.
 Controls consist of an eight-position joystick and a button to use the whip.
 The player's ultimate goal is to free the children the cult has kidnapped as slaves, recover the stolen relics known as "Sankara Stones", escape the temple, and defeat the cult leader Mola Ram.

 After selecting one of three difficulty levels, the player progresses through three stages based on different scenes from the film: